About the Arts Center Residency

 In addition, all residency participants will be offered:

-- Opportunities to share work in-person with the public during LMCC’s 2022 Public Season, scheduled for May – October 2022 at scheduled open studios moments
+- Opportunities to share work in-person with the public during LMCC’s 2023 Public Season at scheduled Open Studios moments

-- Access to LMCC’s hands-on publicity and marketing efforts via its website, e-blasts, social media channels
+- Access to LMCC’s publicity and marketing efforts via its website, e-blasts, and social media channels

 - There is NO stipend offered as part of the opportunity

 - Studios facilities do not offer access to medium- or technique-specific amenities such as a woodshop, print or media lab, or a large rehearsal space

 - Artists must provide and transport their own supplies and tools; restrictions apply

 - Participants will be required to observe mandatory COVID-19 health and safety guidelines

 - A practicing, mid-career artist and/or creative practitioner as demonstrated by a sustained commitment to their work, career, and a public audience;

 - New York City based resident who works independently or as a small collective (no more than 3);